Qulacs-Osaka/python-project-template/CONTRIBUTING_en.md

 You should discuss on a PR review whether this approach is adopted.

 ## CI
 Run CI at GitHub Actions.
-You cannot merge a branch unless CI passes.
+You should not merge a branch unless CI passes.
 In CI, we run tests and check code format and linter error.
 The purpose of CI is
 * Share our code works properly in the team.